 5 Women Entrepreneurs You Need To Know In Singapore

-Singapore’s ability to attract and support high-achieving women entrepreneurs is falling behind as other major cities make strides forward, according to a recent study by technology giant Dell.
-Ranked eight out of 50 countries worldwide in 2017, Singapore now lies in 21st place but is still one of the best performing cities in Asia.
+Singapore’s ability to attract and support high-achieving women entrepreneurs is falling behind as other major cities make strides forward, according to a study by technology giant Dell.
+Ranked eight out of 50 countries worldwide in 2017, Singapore fell to 21st place in 2019, but is still one of the best performing cities in Asia.

 Factors that impacted Singapore’s ability to compete as a top choice for women entrepreneurs include its high cost of living, lack of accelerators, relatively few female board members and lower press coverage of successful women in business compared to previous years.